amsuncode/project-amayo/README.md

 - [PostgreSQL](https://docs.postgresql.org) and [psycopg](https://www.psycopg.org/)
 - Any other dependencies listed in requirements.txt

-### Initial setup

-You need to have python, django and virtualenv installed first `pip install virtualenv`

-making and activating the virtual environment `virtuenv project-amayo`

-Activate virtual environment
-`source env/bin/activate`

-Install django with virtual environment active
-`pip install django`

 ### Installing

 A step by step series of examples that tell you how to get a development env running

-1. Clone the repository
+1. Clone the repository using

 `git clone https://github.com/amsuncode/project-amayo.git`